sighupio/container-signature-enforcer/DEVELOP.md

 # Development notes

-In this docuemnt you will discover how to start a local environment to start contributing to OPA Notary Connector.
+In this document you will discover how to start a local environment to start contributing to OPA Notary Connector.

 ## TL;DR